 Amber Melby | Survivor & Founder, B the Light

 The name for B the Light was inspired by Amber’s Aunt B, Brenda Plinke.

 Aunt B battled metastatic breast cancer for 18 years before she passed away in 2018 at the age of 58.
 She lived by the motto “Never Give Up Hope” and inspired all who knew her.

-Aunt Brenda "B"
+Amber & Aunt "B"